ankitthakur250384/CRM-HE/VERIFICATION_GUIDE.md

    - Docker container networking
    - Environment variable consistency

+## 🚩 Lead Assignment Rule

+- Leads can only be assigned to users with the **Sales Agent** role.
+- Verify in the UI that only Sales Agents appear in the 'Assigned To' dropdown for leads.
+- Verify via API that assigning a lead to a non-Sales Agent user is rejected.

 ## 🚀 Deployment Verification Checklist

 - [ ] All Docker containers are running and healthy